 - Allowing the child to marry before the age of 18

 - Deciding where the child will live

 The other parent will be named the Possessory Conservator.
-That parent will usually get visitation with the child, and will have certain duties when the child is in their possession, such as the duty to provide for the child’s physical needs.
+That parent will usually get visitation with the child and have certain duties when they are in their possession, such as the duty to provide for the child’s physical needs.

 Why the Court Might Choose a Sole Managing Conservator over Joint Managing Conservatorship

-In Texas, there is a rebuttable presumption that appointing both parents Joint Managing Conservators is in the child’s best interest.
-Why then might the court choose to appoint one parent the Sole Managing Conservator?
+There is a rebuttable presumption in Texas that appointing both parents Joint Managing Conservators is in the child’s best interest.
+Why then might the court choose to appoint one parent, the Sole Managing Conservator?